Join St Edward’s to study the IB Diploma Programme for free

-If you would be interested in applying, an application form is currently available in The Oxford Times.
-Information on eligibility, the International Baccalaureate Diploma Programme, and what your child can expect to experience as a day pupil at St Edward’s is available below.
+If you would be interested in applying, an application form is available below, along with information on eligibility, the International Baccalaureate Diploma Programme, and what your child can expect to experience as a day pupil at St Edward’s.

 The St Edward's School Day

 The school day at St Edward’s begins at 8.00am, with day pupils finishing at either 6.30pm or 9.00pm, depending on their preference and the co-curricular activities they are involved with.

 Pupils at St Edward’s also attend school on Saturdays, with morning lessons followed by sports fixtures and other commitments in the afternoon.
 Day pupils are free to go home on a Saturday once they have completed their other activities.